|

 it off a Jap in New Guinea") to cut into two expensive, imported

-stogies for them - an important plot point for the future
+stogies for them to smoke - an important plot point for the future

 - Ed heard a predictable confession from the guilt-ridden "Big

-Dave" - but then quickly denied that it was Doris - "I've
+Dave" - who then quickly denied that it was Doris - "I've

 been carryin' on with a married woman - no one you know";